Yuvaramesh/NLP/Tokenization/README.md

 # Tokenization

+**Natural Language Processing (NLP) is a subfield of computer science, artificial intelligence, information engineering, and human-computer interaction.
+This field focuses on how to program computers to process and analyze large amounts of natural language data.**

 ### Overview
 - This project focuses on implementing tokenization using Natural Language Processing (NLP) techniques.
 Tokenization is the process of breaking down a text into individual units, typically words or phrases, called tokens.
 In NLP, tokenization is a fundamental step in various language processing tasks, such as text analysis, sentiment analysis, and machine translation.